 All students enrolled in PFF before 16FS will be held to the old standard, which required students to attend two groups as a participant and a third as a leader.

-Reading Group Schedule, Spring 2019
+Reading Group Schedule, Summer 2019

 The reading group assigned readings are posted on the PFF Blackboard page under the "Readings" tab, which is located in the left-hand navigation.